duncantmiller/llm_prompt_engineering/README.md

 Compares the response's similarity to a predetermined expected GPT-3.5 response using cosine similarity scores.

 ##### `test_response_is_not_biased()`:
-Assesses the response for any potential biases.
-This method takes the response from the model, then feeds the response back to the model again with a prompt asking to assess the bias.
-In this case we ask the GPT-4 model for a bias evaluation of the GPT-3 response.
-We could optionally use a model specifically tuned for recognizing bias for the evaluation step.
+Ask the GPT-4 model to assesses if there is any bias in the GPT-3.5 response.
+Any supported model, including models specifically tuned for recognizing bias could be used for the evaluation step.

 ### TestMessageResponseGPT4(TestMessageBase)
 Uses the `Message()` object to send the `full_prompt()` to the GPT-4 model.